mdn/translated-content/files/pt-br/conflicting/web/accessibility/aria_229a3bbc8da83524de32990b14561155/index.md

 translation_of: Web/Accessibility/ARIA/widgets
 original_slug: Web/Accessibility/ARIA/widgets
 ---
-<p>This page was auto-generated because a user created a sub-page to this page.</p>
+This page was auto-generated because a user created a sub-page to this page.